Optimal finite-dimensional probe states for quantum phase estimation: Noisy performance

-Compared to the NOON state with the same average photon number, i.e., $(\ket{\bar{n}0}+e^{i\theta}\ket{0\bar{n}})/\sqrt{2}$, the optimal probe states not only present a better performance in the lossless case, but also show the advantage under the photon loss for a large regime of $T_1$ and $T_2$, as illustrated in Figs.~\ref{fig:QFI_loss}(a)-\ref{fig:QFI_loss}(d) in the case of $N=6$.
-The blue regions (including both lightblue and darkblue regions) represent the regimes where the QFI of the optimal states ($F_{\mathrm{loss}}$) is larger than that of the NOON state ($F_{\mathrm{\bar{n}00\bar{n},loss}}$) under photon loss.
-It can be seen that the optimal states present a significant advantage for small leakage or large yet unbalanced leakage when $\bar{n}<N$.
-More importantly, in both linear and nonlinear cases the lossy performance of the optimal states can even overcome the lossless performance of the NOON state ($F_{\mathrm{\bar{n}00\bar{n}}}$ represents the corresponding QFI) for not very large leakage when $\bar{n}<N$ [darkblue regimes in Figs.~\ref{fig:QFI_loss}(a) and \ref{fig:QFI_loss}(c)].
+Compared to the \noon state, i.e., $(\ket{\bar{n}0}+e^{i\theta}\ket{0\bar{n}})/\sqrt{2}$, the OFPSs not only present better performance in the lossless case, but also show the advantage under the particle loss for a large regime of $T_1$ and $T_2$, as illustrated in Figs.~\ref{fig:QFI_loss}(a) to \ref{fig:QFI_loss}(d) in the case of $N=6$.
+The blue regions (including both lightblue and darkblue regions) represent the regimes where the QFI of the OFPS ($F_{\mathrm{loss}}$) is larger than that of the \noon state ($F_{\mathrm{\bar{n}00\bar{n},loss}}$) under particle loss.
+It can be seen that the OFPS presents a significant advantage for small leakage or large yet unbalanced leakage when $\bar{n}<N$.
+More importantly, in both linear and nonlinear cases the lossy performance of the OFPS can even overcome the lossless performance of the \noon state ($F_{\mathrm{\bar{n}00\bar{n}}}$ represents the corresponding QFI) for not very large leakage when $\bar{n}<N$ [darkblue regimes in Figs.~\ref{fig:QFI_loss}(a) and \ref{fig:QFI_loss}(c)].
 This advantage is remarkably significant in the nonlinear case.
-Hence, this result indicates that the optimal states given in this paper are better choices than the NOON state when the average photon number is limited.
-In the case that $\bar{n}>N$, the NOON state outperforms the optimal states when $T_1$ and $T_2$ are large, as shown in \ref{fig:QFI_loss}(b) and \ref{fig:QFI_loss}(d).
-However, in this case the Fock space dimension for the NOON state, which is $\bar{n}$, is larger than that of the optimal states, namely, $N$.
-This means more metrological resources are actually involved in the NOON state.
-Even though the used resources are less, the optimal states still present a better performance with the increase of the leakage.
-This phenomenon indicates that the given optimal states are better choices for a large photon leakage when the average photon number is large or unlimited.
+Hence, this result indicates that the OFPS is a better choice than the \noon state when the average particle number is limited.
+In the case that $\bar{n}>N$, the \noon state outperforms the OFPS when $T_1$ and $T_2$ are large, as shown in Figs.~\ref{fig:QFI_loss}(b) and \ref{fig:QFI_loss}(d).
+However, in this case the dimension of the \noon state, which is $\bar{n}+1$, is larger than that of the OFPS, namely, $N+1$.
+This means more metrological resources are actually involved in the \noon state.
+Even though the used resources are less, the OFPS still presents a better performance with the increase of the leakage.
+This phenomenon indicates that the OFPS is a better choice for a large particle leakage when the average particle number is large or unlimited.